magneticio/vamp.io/content/resources/run vamp/index.md

 ## Run Vamp on your architecture

-Before you get Vamp up and running on your architecture, it is helpful to understand [how vamp works](/resources/how-vamp-works/) and the role of each component and its preferred location in a typical architecture.
+Before you get Vamp up and running on your architecture, it is helpful to understand [how vamp works](/resources/how-vamp-works/) and the role of each component and its preferred location in [typical architectures](/resources/how-vamp-works/example-architectures/).

 ### Get Vamp